ojhajayant/EVA8/session_3/Readme.md

 ![alt text](https://github.com/ojhajayant/EVA8/blob/main/session_3/loss_curve_lr_2.0.png "Logo Title Text 1")

-	- observation:  the convergence increases with the increase in the learning rates (for the given set of values)
+	- observation:  the convergence improves with the increase in the learning rates (at least, for the given set of values)

 # PART 2: